Military Caregiver Appreciation

 Caregivers do this without pay, day in and day out.
 It sometimes takes such a toll on them they lose wages or even their job.
 They can lose their support system, feel isolated, and often neglect their own needs.

 This is why we started the Women of Valor Program.
 Women of Valor provides support to female caregivers of Post 9-11 wounded, ill and injured service members.
-Angel volunteers are matched with a caregiver and send care packages, letters of support, and provide educational resources to our caregivers.
-Our angels send everything from pampering items to adult coloring books - anything to encourage them to take care of themselves and de-stress.
-Many times, long-term relationships are formed between the Angels and caregivers giving an added support system that is so needed.
+A team of Angel volunteers send their love and encouragement by way of care packages and letters to support our caregivers throughout the year.
+Our angels send everything from pampering items to adult coloring books – anything to encourage them to take care of themselves and de-stress.
+Many times, long-term relationships are formed between the angels and caregivers.
+In addition to the angel support, the Women of Valor Team leader, who oversees the program, provides the necessary emotional and relational piece, which includes offering them the resources and the support system that is so needed.

 Lesley Nabors is a member of our Women of Valor Team and is married to a retired military person of whom she’s played the role of caregiver.
 We asked Lesley to share some insights from her experiences.
 Here’s what she had to say.